cs399f24/Checkers/README.md

 ## Features

 - Real-time game updates with Flask-SocketIO
+- AWS API Gateway communicates to AWS Lambda to store game data in AWS DynamoDB.
 - Option to start a new game or continue a game in progress
 - Deployed with AWS Amplify
 - Game State data stored in DynamoDB